brunch/react-brunch/README.md

 ## Usage
-Install the plugin via npm with `npm install --save react-brunch`.
+Install the plugin via npm with `npm install --save-dev react-brunch`.

 Or, do manual install: